SidonTheTroll/Erstes-Jahr/Biology/17-breathing-and-exchange-of-gasses.md

 # 11/10/2023

-The air we breathe has around $21%$ oxygen and $0.03%$ Carbondioxide.
+The air we breathe has around $21%$ oxygen and $0.03%$ Carbon dioxide.

-Carbondioxide is released by the lungs after getting it from the blood.
+Carbon dioxide is released by the lungs after getting it from the blood.

-Glucose + Oxygen $\rightarrow$ Carbondioxide + Water + Energy
+Glucose + Oxygen $\rightarrow$ Carbon dioxide + Water + Energy

 Carbohydrate is obtained from food and is transformed to glucose during digestion.